fw22912/COMS20012/docs/exercises/Exercise1.md

 2. Explain why someone need not worry about being a victim of a social engineering attack through their cell phone if they are inside of a Faraday cage.

-- **ANS A.2:** becuase there will be no signal to get connected to the site if that was the intention of the attacker.
+- **ANS A.2:** because there will be no signal to get connected to the site if that was the intention of the attacker.
 - **Faraday cage:** a structure designed to block electromagnetic signals, including radio waves and cellular signals.
 - If someone is inside a Faraday cage, it can provide protection against potential social engineering attacks that rely on remote access to the device.